-Even courts upholding broad interpretations of Congress' powers under the GCA have recognized that the Government's power to gather dealers' records must end somewhere.
-See, e.g., Nat'l Shooting Sports

-Found., Inc. v.
+Even courts upholding broad interpretations of Congress' powers under the GCA have recognized that the government power to gather dealers' records must end somewhere.
+See, e.g., Nat'l Shooting Sports Found., Inc. v.
 Jones, 716 F.3d 200, 212-13 (D.C.
 Cir.
 2013) (upholding demand for dealers' records as too limited to be restricted by 18 U.S.C. § 926(a) and appropriations amendments on centralizing purchase records).

-The broad view of Section 215 adopted by the District Court, however, would implicitly override these longstanding protections.
-Requests for "firearms sales records" are expressly provided for in the statute, albeit at a higher level of sign-off within the FBI, see 50 U.S.C. § 1861(a)(2)-but as the District Court put it, the Government's burden to successfully press a Section 215 request "is not substantial."
-SPA033.
-If the Government can request all available data simply because it does not "know which particle ... will lead to useful counterterrorism information," SPA035, the Government could simply assert that it is necessary to seek all firearms dealers' sales records, all NICS transaction information, or any subset of either, in order to facilitate later searching in connection with an anti-terrorism or counterintelligence investigation.
+The broad view of Section 215 espoused by the government, however, would implicitly override these protections.
+Requests for "firearms sales records" are expressly provided for in the statute, albeit at a higher level of sign-off within the FBI, see 50 U.S.C. § 1861(a)(2)-but under the government's reading, the United States could simply assert that it is necessary to seek all firearms dealers' sales records, all NICS transaction information, or any subset of either, in order to facilitate later searching in connection with an anti-terrorism or counter-intelligence investigation.
 It strains credulity to think that the Congress could have intended that result while other provisions remain on the books that "clearly demonstrate[] Congress' concern about any attempt by [the Bureau of Alcohol, Tobacco and Firearms] to establish a national firearms registry."
 RSM, Inc. v.
 Buckles, 254 F.3d 61, 67 (4th Cir.
-2001) (discussing 18 U.S.C. § 926(a)).4
+2001) (discussing 18 U.S.C. § 926(a)).

-B. The Government's interpretation of Section 215 conflicts with contemporaneously enacted protections for gun owners' privacy.
+B. The government's interpretation of Section 215 conflicts with contemporaneously enacted protections for gun owners' privacy.